 - Display of Wi-fi connections in a desired sorted order

 - Events Remainder and general calendar facility

-> While removing clutters in the desktop and introducing easy to use option during version migration, some of the basic features were withdrawn and it was resisted by users and they have attracted criticism.
-Many users remained with old versions as long as they can before migrating to new version.
+While removing clutter on the desktop and introducing easy-to-use options during version migration, the removal of some basic features faced resistance from users and attracted criticism.
+Many users remained with old versions for as long as possible before migrating to the new version.

 We hope that this EDUCBA information on the “Gnome Version” was beneficial to you.
 You can view EDUCBA’s recommended articles for more information.